Jim3Things/CloudChamber/docs/BuildEnvironmentSetupForWindows.md

 on "Edit in settings.json”.
 Edit the value for go.gopath to match the value for the GOPATH environment variable.
-Note that the directory separator character ‘\\’ needs to be escaped with another ‘\\’ character, so for a GOPATH environment variable value of “C:\\GoPath”, the go.gopath value should be “C:\\\\GoPath”.
-Save the value and close the settings.json tab
+Note that the directory separator character ‘\\’ needs to be escaped with another ‘\\’ character, so for a GOPATH environment variable value of “C:\\Chamber”, the go.gopath value should be “C:\\\\Chamber”.
+Save the value and close the settings.json tab.

 Once the GoPath value has been set, scroll the settings panel to “Infer GoPath” and enable.

-Scroll panel to “Tools GoPath” and set to directory where other binaries were installed, e.g. c:\\GoTools.
+Scroll panel to “Tools GoPath” and set to directory where other binaries were installed, e.g. C:\\GoTools.

 Scroll panel to Use Language Server and enable